 Reversing the effects of over-fertilization is possible, but time is needed before the plant returns full health.
-Container grown plants can be effected more quickly compared to those grown in the ground, but excessive fertilizer damage can be corrected easier in container grown plants.
-The process of leaching can correct soils high in fertilizers.
+Container-grown plants can be affected more quickly compared to those grown in the ground, but excessive fertilizer damage can be corrected more easily.

 Symptoms of Over-Fertilization

-Excess nutrients and salt need to be removed by a process called leaching.
+Excess nutrients and salt need to be removed by a process called "leaching."
 Leaching is the movement of nutrients down through the soil via watering.
-Leaching washes the extra nutrients out of the soil or below the root zone which allows the plant to begin the recovery process.
+Leaching washes the extra nutrients out of the soil or below the root zone, allowing the plant to begin the recovery process.